YD525/SSELexicon/README.md

 # ❤️ Personal Note from the Developer

+SSELex and SSEAT may collaborate in the future, complementing each other’s strengths and addressing their respective weaknesses.

 If you find this project helpful,
 consider giving it a ⭐ star —
 your support is the driving force behind ongoing development! ❤️